Biography

-Suyeon is a doctoral candidate in Marketing at the Wisconsin School of Business.
-Her research focuses on understanding the behaviors of consumers.
-Prior to joining the program, she received her bachelor’s degree in Global Business Administration from Sungkyunkwan University (SKKU) in Seoul, South Korea.
+Suyeon is a doctoral candidate in Marketing on the Consumer Behavior track at the Wisconsin School of Business.
+Prior to joining the program, she earned her bachelor’s degree in Global Business Administration from Sungkyunkwan University (SKKU) in Seoul, South Korea.

 Presentations